Maintaining Aid Eligibility

 Why is keeping aid eligibility so important?

-When you fail to meet the eligibility standards from a good standing status, for either completion rate and/or GPA, an automatic WARNING status is enforced.
-You will be asked to completed a document acknowledging this change in status and the potential impact it may have on aid eligibility.
-If in WARNING status fails to meet the cumulative minimum standards for another term, you becomes ineligible for aid.
+When you fail to meet the eligibility standards for either completion rate and/or GPA, an automatic WARNING status is enforced.
+You will be emailed a notification informing you of your change in status.
+If your cumulative completion rate and/or GPA are not up to the minimum requirements by the end of your next term, you become ineligible for aid.

 So what happens if I do not maintain eligibility?